espenabr/tangible-gpt/README.md

 ### Tools for semi-automating interaction with OpenAI's chat completion API

-An abstraction layer of building blocks on top of the existing API to simplify automating the conversation.
+An abstraction layer of building blocks on top of the existing API to simplify automating the conversation

 ### Features include

 - Prompt GPT for specific interaction modes, e.g. asking you questions or other request for input
 - Specification of response format, including prompting and parsing
-- Simple command-line integration, but intended as more general-purpose
+- Simple command-line integration for playing around, but intended as a library for different applications
-- Scala client for the standard chat completion HTTP API.
+- Scala client for the standard chat completion HTTP API
+- Simplify GPT4's function calling feature by binding to Scala functions

 ### Purpose